2 Factor Authentication

 Hackers want your password and it can be exposed through a number of methods like phishing, a compromised computer or through a data breach at another service like LinkedIn.

-Did you know we have a system available that will prevent people from accessing your Williams google account even if they know your password?
+Did you know we have a system in place that will prevent bad actors from accessing your Williams account even if they know your password?

 I’ve heard about 2-step but I’m concerned about access because I travel a lot.